a0dexx/fedex/README.md

 Any questions, please feel free to contact me.

-(Please not, this is tested and working for latest versions of Chrome and Firefox browsers)
+(Please note, this is tested and working for latest versions of Chrome and Firefox browsers)

 ## Make sure you have node installed.